minio/docs/source/administration/object-management/object-versioning.rst

       Toggle the :guilabel:`Versioning` field to enable versioning on the bucket.

       The MinIO Console also supports enabling versioning as part of bucket creation.
-See :ref:`minio-console-admin-buckets` for more information on bucket management using the MinIO Console.
+See :ref:`minio-console-buckets` for more information on bucket management using the MinIO Console.

    .. tab-item:: MinIO CLI